varsha5595/csc510-project/README.md

 }
 ```
 where,
-- `a`: postman api key generated using steps shown in setup
+- `a`: postman api key generated using steps shown in [postman setup section](#step-1-:-setup-postman)
-- `b`: slack token generated using steps shown in setup
+- `b`: slack token generated using steps shown in [slack setup section](#step-2-:-create-a-slack-workspace-and-integrate-slack-bot)
-- `c`: **[optional: default=10]** time (in seconds), after which application will check for api changes
+- `c`: **[optional: default=10]** time (in seconds), after which application will periodically check for api changes
 - `d`: collection name from postman collections
 - `e`: **[optional: default="general"]** slack channel in which notifications will be sent (must be a public channel)

 #### What happens after this command is run?

 This command is the entry point to a background process which fetches all the `Postman collections` using the `Postman API key` and posts a message through the `Slack bot token` configured in the `Slack channel` specified.
 The background service fetches the Postman collections every `trigger interval` seconds.
-This means that developer on changing the API in the Postman does not have to worry about notifying any API consumers of the change.
+Since all of this happens **automatically** after running the CLI command, this means that developer on changing the API in the Postman does not have to worry about notifying any API consumers of the change.
 That magic is done by our bot :)

 ## Experimentation Phase for Project 3
+Each experiment will involve 2 subjets:
+  - One person will act as API Developer
+  - 2<sup>nd</sup> person will act as API Consumer.
+(Also referred to as API Tester at some places)

 In the experiment phase, we will be planning to evaluate the performance improvement of the API consumer (tester) in a rapidly developing environment.
 The experiment is planned to be run in pairs where one person will act as a developer and the other will act as an API consumer (tester).
-The job of the developer will be to change API schemas in Postman which mocks the behaviour that a change has been made in the serving of API in the actual codebase.
-The job of the tester will be to monitor these changes and note them down which mocks the behaviour that the API consumer is now aware that a change needs to be made in the codebase where this API is used.
+- The job of the developer will be to change API schemas in Postman which *mocks* the behaviour that a change has been made in the serving of API in the actual codebase.
+- The job of the tester will be to monitor these changes and note them down which *mocks* the behaviour that the API consumer is now aware that a change needs to be made in the codebase where this API is used.

 ### It vs Not It